A specialist degree which immerses you in the challenges of global business in today’s disruptive economy.

-Studying business from a global perspective will build your intercultural intelligence and ability to operate across disciplines and borders.
+Studying business across the world will build your intercultural intelligence and ability to operate across disciplines and borders.
+A global outlook, language learning and intercultural intelligence are central to the course.

 This degree will prepare you for a career as a leader in multinational businesses or international start-ups.